How To Watch The Royal Wedding In The Way That's Right For You

 Says: "I know what royals are, but what's a television?"

 Plan: Can you stream the wedding?
 Yes!
-CNN.com is streaming it, as are ABC, NBC (at Today.com), CBS, PBS, and others including NYTimes.com.
+As a matter of fact, you can watch it right here at NPR.org.
+But if for some reason you don't want to spend the morning with us (or if we get squirrels in our internet cables), CNN.com is streaming it, as are ABC, NBC (at Today.com), CBS, PBS, and others including NYTimes.com.
 This is one you will be able to find online.
 Again, most of them will kick in around 4:00 or 5:00 AM.

 The glitz enthusiast